|Years||1960 (4+ unplaced)

 Harrodian LRC crews raced at Barnes and Mortlake Cup Events in June 1959 and in the Women’s Amateur Rowing Association Head of the River Fours in October 1959 although without any success at either.

 International rowing career

-After the 1960 Championships, Alicia continued rowing with Harrodian and Alpha, and also took up skiffing at Skiff Club which was then in Kingston.
+After the 1960 Championships, Alicia continued rowing with Harrodian and Alpha but also took up skiffing at Skiff Club which was then in Kingston.
 In 1965, she won the Ladies Doubles Championship with Jean Wilshee (who was in the quad at the 1960 European Championships) by a quarter of a length.
 “We beat Penny Chuter which was a real score because she was such a brilliant punter and also skiffer and she’d won so much over the years.
-That was quite an accolade for us to beat her,” Alicia remember with deserved pride.
+That was quite an accolade for us,” Alicia remember with deserved pride.

 She also took up single sculling, winning her novices in 1962 at the WARA Sculls and coming second at the WARA Scullers Head in 1963 behind Penny Chuter (admittedly nearly a minute behind, but Penny was probably the second fastest woman sculler in the world at the time, so no shame there).

 In 1966 she was approached by Bill Peer, coach of the up-and-coming St George’s Ladies RC eight which had international ambitions, and joined them for the 1966 European Championships.